edsl/articulos/2016-12-10-el_buscamemes.markdown

 sus e-innovaciones hacen muy poco por promover una participación ciudadana significativa en la elaboración de políticas o el incremento de la responsabilidad.

-Most modern governments, not surprisingly, prefer the economic aspects of digitization reform to the political ones.
-Innovative schemes, like smart parking systems, can help at election time; lengthy disclosures of government deliberations are likely to cause headaches.
-Right-leaning governments have an extra reason to celebrate the economism of the first
-cohort: publishing aggregate information about the performance of individual public service providers may help convince the electorate that those services should be provided by the private sector.

 No es sorprendente que la mayoría de los estados modernos prefieran los aspectos económicos de la digitalización que los políticos.
 Los